 Understanding Social Security Disability

 The Social Security Disability (SSD) program—also known as SSDIB for Social Security Disability Insurance Benefits and SSI for Supplemental Security Income—pays benefits to disabled Americans and certain family members of the disabled individual.
-When you apply for SSD benefits, it is imperative that you meet all the necessary criteria and that your application is completed in its entirety—that is, you have included everything asked for in a clear, comprehensive manner.
+When you apply for SSD benefits, it’s imperative that you meet all the criteria and your application is fully completed.
+With the help of our trusted legal team, we can help you understand the Social Security Disability eligibility requirements.

 Initial SSD applications have about a 67 percent chance of denial; however, it is essential that you not let this number dissuade you if you are disabled and unable to work!
 Many initial applications are denied because the proper supporting documents are not included, or the application was improperly completed.
 Those who start the process with an experienced Social Security Disability attorney from Schaffer & Associates stand a much better chance of approval, either at the initial stage or later on, in the appeals process.
 The attorneys at Schaffer & Associates believe you deserve SSD benefits when you are disabled and unable to work and will fight for your rights and your future.

-Before applying for SSD benefits, it is helpful to know whether you meet the requirements rather than spending valuable time with an application and supporting documents only to find out you do not qualify for one reason or another.
+Before applying for benefits, it is helpful to know whether you meet the Social Security Disability eligibility requirements.
+This will save you time with an application and supporting documents if you do not qualify.
 First of all, understanding whether you should be filing for SSDIB or SSI benefits (or both) is imperative.
 Please see our SSA page regarding the differences between SSDIB and SSI.

 - You are unable to do work you did before your disability,